-On June 30, 2022, the Company had a working capital of \$93,308.
+On September 30, 2022, the Company had a working capital deficiency of \$228,478.
 Management realizes that the working capital is not adequate to finance its operations in the next twelve months and intends to raise addition capital through equity or debt financing.
 Even though the Company has a history of raising the funds when needed in the past, there is no guarantee that the Company can do so in the future.